Rachel Naidus

 Are you still struggling to come up with what to wear during your stay in Aspen?
 Here are some outfit ideas you’ll want to replicate!

-1. Single-Colored Chic
+1. Monochromatic Chic

 A monochrome style looks effortlessly put-together because you match from head to toe.
 You don’t have to try too hard, so even sweatpants and sneakers can look chic, such as seen here.